Nexmo/nexmo-developer/_tutorials/client-sdk/create-user.md

 ```

 The user ID is used to perform tasks by the Client SDK, such as login, starting a call and more.

+The user will be authenticated via a JWT.